Wolfgang Schnur: After politics

 The circumstances of the §241a case gave rise to a further conviction in September 1997, this time accompanied by a DM 1,320 fine.
 Schnur was found guilty of having disrespected a judge whom he had accused of antisemitic acts in the course of heated pleadings.
-Between 1990 and 2000 there were also criminal cases involving allegations of financial misconduct.
-By the turn of the century Wolfgang Schnur was living in diminished circumstances with his latest wife and their two-year-old son in a poorly maintained "grey villa" in the Hessenwinkel district on the eastern edge of Berlin.
+Between 1990 and 2000, there were also criminal cases involving allegations of financial misconduct.
+By the turn of the century, Schnur was living in diminished circumstances with his latest wife and their two-year-old son in a poorly maintained "grey villa" in the Hessenwinkel district on the eastern edge of Berlin.
 At this stage he was describing himself as an investments and projects consultant, although according to one unsympathetic journalist his only client was a family in Niedergörsdorf who were committed to creating Europe's largest museum of agricultural machinery.
 The consultancy was not proving lucrative.
 He had acquired the house in which he lived under complicated circumstances before reunification.
 More recently he had sold it to a cousin, from whom he was renting it, but he was still by now badly indebted.
 His new wife had been deeply shocked when he had told her about his former double life.

 Most recently Schnur lived impoverished and withdrawn from the public in Vienna, Austria.
 He died of prostate cancer on January 16, 2016, in Wilhelminenspital.